koush/EFI-X99/README.md

 2. Use Disk Utility to erase and create a GPT drive.
   * _Mac OS Extended (Journaled)_ format
   * Name can be anything you want
-3. On the Mac, download the latest macOS Installer (Sierra, 10.12.1 at time of writing).
-4. Run the Install macOS app.
-  * Before starting the install, click _Show All Disks_, and point it to the attached Hackintosh Drive.
-  * Install to the Hackintosh Drive
-5. The Mac will restart to complete the install, and then will restart into the new OS installation.
-6. Complete the installation, and reboot back into

 ### Making your Drive Bootable